 As a younger hunter I was always seeking the latest and greatest hunting gadgets on the market.
 Now, that kinda stuff is cool and all, but it just doesn't "blow my skirt up" anymore.

 I like to keep it simple.
 Well, except when it comes to the actual hunt itself.
 I'm not much for sitting in a treestand and waiting for a deer to wander by.
 I believe you have to go to the deer to consistently catch up with the big bucks.
 My favorite way to hunt is to track.
 It is the only way to be on a big buck almost every time you are out hunting.
 Now, that doesn't mean I always catch up with the buck I'm tracking, but I always know that its a big buck.
 Knowing you are on a big buck track is like seeing a big buck 300 yards out in your stand.
 The excitement of knowing he is there and hoping that he makes a mistake that gives you a chance of taking him.
 Well, instead of waiting days, weeks, and even whole seasons for that buck to come to me...
 I go after him.

 As you also may have guessed by now, I am a big buck hunter.
 I personally love the challenge of a more mature buck.
 I have been fortunate to have taken eleven bucks that score between 100 and 155 B&C in the last 15 years.
 Yes, I've had years where I passed up many small bucks only to end the season with no buck at all.
 That's okay by me.
 I'm in it for the excitement of the hunt and frankly, the little guys just don't do it for me.
 Plus I'm hoping that handsome 6-pointer makes it through the seasons to become the big buck that I'll be hunting in the future.
-It is just a personal choice that I hunt the way I do.
-Its what makes deer hunting fun for me.
+It is just a personal choice that makes deer hunting fun for me.
 Likewise, you should do what makes hunting fun for you.